Hyper Street Fighter II

 is a 2003 fighting game developed and published by Capcom for the PlayStation 2.
 Created to commemorate the 15th anniversary of the Street Fighter series, it is a modified port of Super Street Fighter II Turbo (1994) in which players can control any versions of the main characters from the five Street Fighter II games previously released for the arcades.

 An arcade port was released shortly afterwards in limited quantities, turning it into the sixth arcade iteration; this version ran on the same CP System II hardware as its predecessor and was the final game released for the platform.
 Its North American home release in 2004 was as part of Street Fighter Anniversary Collection, which also features Street Fighter III: 3rd Strike; this collection was later ported to the Xbox in all regions.
 In 2022, Hyper Street Fighter II was released for PlayStation 4, Xbox One, Nintendo Switch, and PC as part of Capcom Fighting Collection and also as part of Capcom Arcade 2nd Stadium.

-Hyper Street Fighter II: The Anniversary Edition is part of the Museum of Modern Art's permanent collection of video games, used to represent the game at large.
+Hyper Street Fighter II is part of the Museum of Modern Art's permanent collection of video games, used to represent Street Fighter II at large.

 Gameplay

-The opening sequence has been altered to use a modified version of the Super Street Fighter II intro, in which logos of the past five games appear flashing into the screen.
-The background music played during the player select screen was also reverted to the theme used in Super Street Fighter II.
+The opening sequence has been altered to use a modified version of the Street Fighter II Turbo: Hyper Fighting intro, in which logos of the past five games appear flashing into the screen.
+The background music played during the player select screen was also reverted to the theme used in Street Fighter II Turbo.

 Once the game is started, the player has to select the playing speed and will be asked to choose one of the five playing styles based on prior Street Fighter II iterations, which also affects the selectable roster.